usmaanfirdous/al-baik-project-app-/README.md

 # 🍗 Al Baik Restaurant Management & Ordering App

-A modern restaurant ordering and management application inspired by Al Baik, built using Stitch and Google AI Studio.
+A modern restaurant ordering and management application inspired by Al Baik, built using Stitch and kotlin.
 This project is designed to streamline restaurant operations by combining customer ordering, waiter assistance, and powerful administrative tools into a single platform.

 ## 🚀 Features